srp33/ExpressionAble/ShapeShifter/README.md

     def read_input_to_pandas(self, columnList=[], indexCol="Sample"):
         if self.isGzipped:
             tempFile = super()._gunzip_to_temp_file()
-            #read the unzipped tempfile into a dataframe
+            #read the unzipped tempfile into a dataframe using YOUR function
             df = arffToPandas(tempFile.name)
             #delete the tempfile
             os.remove(tempFile.name)